peconia/microbit-playground.github.io/README.md

  * `gulp zip` creates a zip file of all the programs.
  * `gulp svg2png`to convert svgs to pngs.
 This is used to make PNGs for opengraph (pretty Twitter cards).

-`gulp images` is meant to smush images but please do not use it.
-The script should use graphicsmagic instead of gifsicle to smush gifs.
+`gulp images` smushes images but do not use until a build/source directory for images is implemented.

 ##### Production / Development Environment

 * `\_config.yml` loads variables for the production environment (eg. `url: https://github...`)
 * `\_plugins\set_development_environment.rb` loads variables for development environment (eg. `url: http://localhost`)

-Plugins are not loaded by GitHub pages so it defaults to using the plugin and loading the development environment on localhost.
+Running the website on localhost loads the development variables from the plugin.
+Running the website on Github does not load a plugin so loads values from _config.yml.

 ## TODO

 * More programs
 * Use gulp to build images from src/
 * ~~build pretty header images for opengraph (twitter cards/facebook etc)~~
+* Fix jshint error messages when running `gulp scripts`
 * Style guide & fix typos
   * micro:bit / Microbit / microbit
   * python / Python
   * licence / license
   * practice / practise
   * noun / verb
   * etc

 ## Contributing